DeepSourceCorp/good-first-issue/README.md

 ## Adding a new project

-You're welcome to add a new project to Good First Issue, and we encourage all projects &mdash; old and new, big and small.
+You are welcome to add a new project to Good First Issue, and we encourage all projects &mdash; old and new, big and small.

 **[Submit your repository via this form](https://docs.google.com/forms/d/e/1FAIpQLSfHSt8UHvACokWv8uwiImidTIhuSCAUXnvSGs-TULshdLl9Qw/viewform?usp=header)**